dmbarbour/Sirea/README.md

 Animated reactive term rewriting is incredibly expressive.
 If you are unfamiliar with term rewrite systems, look up Maude and broaden your horizons.
 The *reactive* variation on term rewriting flips when rules and terms are provided (and who provides them).
 The *animated* variation models incremental processing and makes the timing of state updates deterministic and declarative.
 But animated reactive term rewriting has the same amazing expressiveness as the traditional version.

-Expressing a Turing machine would be no difficulty at all.
+Expressing a Turing machine with reactive term rewriting is no challenge at all.

-Add a few well-chosen, built-in rules and the resulting term rewrite application could achieve performance competitive with native applications of the same paradigm.
-(One possibility is specializations for large vector and matrix ops, plus ability to compile terms of a simple functional language into CG or OpenCL.)
+A few well-chosen, built-in rules and an application expressed within the term rewrite node could achieve performance competitive with native applications of the same paradigm.
+(Consider specializations for large vector and matrix ops, plus ability to compile terms representing simple functions into OpenCL.)

-State also serves as a valid basis for IO and side-effects in open systems.
+State also serves as a powerful basis for IO and side-effects in open systems.

 To achieve this, use the [blackboard metaphor](http://en.wikipedia.org/wiki/Blackboard_system).
 Agents use signals to write a task into shared state representing the board, e.g. "print this document".
 A printer agent could then modify the request to claim it, e.g. adding "agent Orion has accepted this task".
 Orion would then print the document, and update the term with status information as it runs.
 When finished, the original writer can remove the term.

-Observing and influencing intermediate declarative state in a reactive paradigm has many advantages over other paradigms (such as message passing, procedure calls):
+Observing and influencing intermediate declarative state in a reactive paradigm has many advantages over shared state in other paradigms (such as message passing, procedure calls):

-* allows continuous observation of intermediate status
+* no blind waiting; intermediate status observable
+* no polling, never miss an update
-* precise job control achievable by modifying state
+* precise job control; achievable by modifying state
-* asynchronous and even offline behavior support
+* orthogonal asynchronous and even offline interactions
-* ad-hoc and compositional signals (waiting on combination of states)
+* ad-hoc and compositional "conditions" (waiting on combination of states)
 * ad-hoc control-flow and [workflow patterns](http://en.wikipedia.org/wiki/Workflow_patterns)
 * precise timing (for schedulers, simulations) via *animated* state